Accounting Modes

 Affiliate Link | $0 revenue; 0 transactions | $0 revenue; 0 transactions | $30 revenue; 0.33 transactions |

-Accrual is our most popular accounting mode since credit is given to the marketing touchpoints -- which gives the most accurate view of ad performance.
+Accrual is our most popular accounting mode since credit is given to the different marketing touchpoints, which gives the most accurate view of ad performance.

-With this in mind, the Overview and Sales page in our dashboard are defaulted to Accrual accounting mode.
+With this in mind, the Overview and Sales page in our dashboard default to Accrual accounting mode.

 Cash Snapshot - Use Cases